What Do Laughing Kookaburras Find So Funny?

 Why Does the Kookaburra Laugh?

-"They mainly do it to establish territory," she says.
+"They mainly do it to establish territory," Grove says.
 "They live in small family groups.
 And the laugh can be heard at any time of the day, though it is most frequent at dawn and dusk.
 The males might start the laughing kookaburra sound and the rest of the family group might join in.
 While a lot of it might sound the same to us, they will sound different within their family.
 They will have certain calls within their group.
 It becomes a really loud chorus.
 There have been vocalization studies that the sounds made by one group resemble each other and they are different from other groups of kookaburras."

 Advertisement

 "Their vocalizations have been used in a lot of movies as the sound of primates," she says.
-"When you watch "Tarzan" or "Jurassic Park," and hear a chimp vocalization, it's actually a recording of a kookaburra.
+"When you watch 'Tarzan' or 'Jurassic Park' and hear a chimp vocalization, it's actually a recording of a kookaburra.
 It does sound very similar to a group of chimpanzees."

-You're most likely to find the laughing kookaburra in the wild in eastern Australia's eucalyptus forests; however, they are also found in parts of Western Australia, New Zealand and even Tasmania.
-The laughing kookaburra is one of four species; the other three are the blue-winged kookaburra (Dacelo leachii), the spangled kookaburra (Dacelo tyro) and the rufous-bellied kookaburra (Dacelo gaudichaud).
 They all are known to emit a loud, cackling call but, according to BirdLife Australia, "the Blue-winged Kookaburra’s laugh is said to 'lack the same sense of humour,'" as the laughing kookaburra, which seems to be true of the other two species of kookaburra as well.

-Kookaburras form monogamous pairs for life and typically breed from September to January, Australia's spring season.
+Laughing kookaburras form monogamous pairs for life and typically breed from September to January, Australia's spring season.
 When nesting, kookaburras lay their eggs in excavated termite mounds or tree hollows.

 "They generally lay a clutch of about three eggs," says Grove.
 "Both parents incubate the eggs for 24 to 26 days and then they usually fledge by 32 to 40 days."